 Bringing It All Together

 Only you can decide, ultimately, if paying off your student loans is right for you.
 It depends largely on what your priorities are: Do you want the peace of mind that comes with paying off your debt, or do you want to make as much money as possible?
+Do you have federal student loans with lower interest rates, or private student loans with higher interest rates?
 These are all things that you need to consider before diving into any debt repayment strategy.